MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-csharp-node-twin-getstarted.md

 In the next section you create a device app that reports the connectivity information and changes the result of the query in the previous section.

 ## Create the device app
-In this section, you create a Node.js console app that connects to your hub as **myDeviceId**, and then updates its device twin's reported properties to contain the information that it is connected using a cellular network.
+In this section, you create a Node.js console app that connects to your hub as **myDeviceId**, and then updates its reported properties to contain the information that it is connected using a cellular network.

 1. Create a new empty folder called **reportconnectivity**.
 In the **reportconnectivity** folder, create a new package.json file using the following command at your command-prompt.
 Accept all the defaults: